keithbuhler/keithbuhler.github.io/philosophy-3-major.md

 You can’t say the same for [underwater basket weaving.](https://en.wikipedia.org/wiki/Underwater_basket_weaving)

 - **Professorships**: This is the obvious, but by no means the only, path a philosophy degree can follow.
 All of your philosophy professors, and many others (professors of English, law, history, linguistics, public policy, political science, engineering) studied philosophy at some point.
 Examples: * Gertrude Himmelfarb--Historian; Herbert Simon--Economist, and Nobel Laureate; C. Vann Woodward--Historian.
 - **Business Management**: Good thinkers are better leaders.
 A philosophy degree can set you on a path towards personnel, financial aid, or public relations, in diverse settings such as college or university, prisons, hospitals, government agencies (county, state or federal), and, of course, the companies we buy from every day.
-Examples: Mark Hulbert--financial columnist FORBES magazine; Carl Icahn--CEO, TWA Airlines; Gerald Levin--CEO, Time-Warner, Inc.; George Soros--Financier & Money Manager; Moses Znaimer--Owner of CITY-TV and MUCH-MUSIC, Toronto.
+Examples: Carl Icahn--CEO, TWA Airlines; Gerald Levin--CEO, Time-Warner, Inc.; George Soros--Financier & Money Manager.
 - **Law**: Historically, lawyers were philosophers trained in a specific sub-field.
 Laywers make and critique arguments for a living.
 Law students are famously subjected to a distinctly philosophical form of on-the-spot classroom quizzes known as the Socratic method.
 - **Religious & Psychological Leadership**: The aspiring pastors, priests, rabbis, imams, as well as counselors, social workers, therapists, and leaders of non-profit companies specialize in thinking about the big picture and walking with people through life’s toughest problems.
 Philosophical training is part-and-parcel with wondering where we came from, who we are, and the ultimate meaning of our final destination.
-Examples: Joseph Bernardin--Cardinal, Chicago; Shaykh Hamza Yusuf--Muslim leader, Arabic scholar; Mircea Eliade--Religious Studies; Martin Luther King, Jr--Minister & Civil Rights Leader;  Madelyn Murray O'Hair--Famous Atheist;  Pope John Paul II—Pope;  Willard Scott—Meterologist, NBC, American University, Religious Studies;  George Pires -- Nobel Peace Prize (1958).
+Examples:  Martin Luther King, Jr--Minister & Civil Rights Leader;Joseph Bernardin--Cardinal; Shaykh Hamza Yusuf--Muslim leader, Arabic scholar; Mircea Eliade--Religious Studies;  Madelyn Murray O'Hair--Famous Atheist;  Pope John Paul II—Pope; George Pires -- Nobel Peace Prize (1958).
 - **Business**: The ability to look at old problems in new ways is invaluable in business management, sales, consulting public relations, fund raising, systems analysis, advertising, and banking
 - **Sales/Insurance**: What is sales but persuasion?
 Phil. grads can become successful, agents, brokers, salesmen, sales managers, and marketing directors.
 Government: Have an eye on office?
 Check out the list of folks who started in Philosophy 101 and ended up congressional staff members, in federal agencies and bureaus, state and local governments, the United Nations, foreign service, or cultural affairs.